oamg/convert2rhel/CONTRIBUTING.md

 ### Dependencies for local development

-We have some required dependencies you should have installed on your system (either your local computer or a docker container) to get ready to write some
+We have some required dependencies you should have installed on your system (either your local computer or a container) to get ready to write some
 code:

 Required dependencies: